 When you distance yourself from a toxic person or company, you will notice positive changes.
 Your mood lifts, your self-esteem increases, and you feel way better and happier about life.

 They always complain and are very dramatic.

 Jealous friends are not good for you.
-Toxic friends feel bitter about your new stuff, or can’t stand seeing you succeed in your career.
+One of the toxic friendship signs is when they feel bitter about your new stuff, or can’t stand seeing you succeed in your career.